 Use only wig care products on your wig.
-Shampoos made for human hair can damage the shine and/or color of a wig.
+Shampoos made for human hair can damage a wig’s shine and/or color.
 Hairspray or mousse will leave a residue that holds onto dirt and dust.
 Wigful Thinking carries the wig care products you need.

-To gently comb out any tangles or touch up the wig’s style, do not use a brush made for human hair.
+Do not use a brush made for human hair to gently comb out any tangles or touch up the wig’s style.
 This type of brush will loosen the curl and stretch out the synthetic fibers.
 Only a wig brush should be used.
 Make sure the wig is completely dry before brushing.

 If you have questions about caring for your wig, feel free to contact Caryl at Wigful Thinking.
 Caryl has the heart of a teacher and will patiently answer any further questions you may have.